 Two periodic updates will be submitted to the course, providing a brief summary of the work completed to date.
 An assignment template will be used to report a summary of the progress made.
 Each assignment template will include the following:

 - Summary of Work in Progress

 - Future Action Steps

-The candidate will complete the stages of this assignment and submit completed reports for each component in a final project document in LiveText.
-(MLO: A, B, C, D, E, F, G, H, I)
+The candidate will complete the stages of this assignment and submit completed reports for each component in a final project document in both Canvas and LiveText.
+(CLO: B, C, D, E, F, G, H, I, J)

-The candidate will examine information in his or her state’s department of education websites relating to policies and procedures for educator evaluation.
-In a written essay, the candidate will compare and contrast the teacher evaluation system with the state’s administrator evaluaton system.
+The candidate will examine information in his/her state’s department of education websites relating to policies and procedures for educator evaluation.
+In a written essay, the candidate will compare and contrast the teacher evaluation system with the state’s administrator evaluation system.
 The URLs for each system must be included at the end of the essay.
 The required word count for the essay is at least 300 words.
-(MLO: A, D, F)
+(CLO: D, F)

 Textbook Chapters Reflections (4)

 Using information from the completed video classroom observation instrument, the candidate will develop a professional development plan for the observed video teacher.
-(MLO: A, D, E, F, G, H, I)
+(CLO: D, E, F, G, H, I)

 This culminating written assignment concludes the course requirements.
 In completing this work, the candidate will summarize thoughts regarding the readings, videos, and activities during the course.
 Using a reflective format provided by the instructor, the candidate will complete and submit the templated assignment to the course.
 (CLO: A, D, I)